 - I've taken a course through Offensive Security, is the material the same?

-I have written a ten question exam which will hopefully help you with determining if you are better suited for SEC660 or SEC760.
+We have written a ten question exam which will hopefully help you with determining if you are better suited for SEC660 or SEC760.
 Remember that this is purely from an exploit development perspective.
 SEC660 includes two days of material on introduction to exploit development and bypassing exploit mitigation controls.
 Much of the other material in SEC660 is on a wide range of advanced penetration testing topics such as network device exploitation (routers, switches, NAC), pentesting cryptographic implementations, fuzzing, Python, network booting attacks, escaping Linux and Windows restricted environments, etc...

 Please take the exam without any help.
 Do not use Google or other search engines to look up answers, ask a peer, or seek the answers by any means other than using your brain and experience.
 The answers along with explanations are also available in a separate link below.
 See how you measure up!